simonprickett/crate-balena/README.md

 - Using [Balena CLI](https://www.balena.io/docs/reference/cli/), push the code with `balena push <application-name>`
 - See the magic happening, your device is getting updated 🌟Over-The-Air🌟!

+## Start crateDB service

+As a WIP service you will need to open HostOS Terminal and type:

+`sysctl -w vm.max_map_count=262144`

+Then the crateDB service might start properly.